 Prospective birth mothers like you experience the same concerns over the safety and readiness of a potential adoptive family.

 - Working with the right adoption agency gives you peace of mind in the screening process for prospective adoptive families.

 - The home study and screening process for families will determine both their readiness for parenthood and the safety of their home.

 - The profiles you view will only include prospective adoptive families that have passed the screening process.

-As you consider adoption, the safety and wellbeing of your baby is likely at the top of your list of concerns.
+As you consider adoption, the safety and wellbeing of your baby are likely at the top of your list of concerns.
 You want to be sure that your child’s home is safe and that the family is fully prepared for parenthood.
-But how can you be absolutely certain that the family and their home is the right one?
+But how can you be certain that the family and their home is the right one?

 Adoptive families are extensively screened before they can adopt a child.
 By understanding the procedures that go into this screening, you can feel certain that these families are safe for your child.

-Before a family is allowed to adopt, they must successfully complete a home study.
+Before a family is allowed to adopt, they must complete a home study.
 A social worker will inspect their home to make sure that it is safe, secure, and fit for raising a child.
 The home study process will include:

 - A house visit

 - Background checks